M507/Tunnel-Manager/README.md

 # Tunnel-Manager

 Why did I make this?
-Because
+Because I need:
-- I need a fast way to replace burned IPs.
+- A fast way to replace burned IPs.
-- I need an easy way to spawn up and destroy tunnels via a GUI.
+- An easy way to spawn up and destroy tunnels on AWS.
-- I need persistent configuration.
+- Persistent tunnel configurations.
+- Shareable configurations.
+- Visualization of the network flow.

 For more details: <a style="color:#c0c0c0" href="https://shellcode.blog/Using-Cobalt-Strike-with-Tunnel-Manager-for-Distributed-Hacking/"> Using Cobalt Strike with Tunnel-Manager for Distributed Hacking </a>